On Causality in Domain Adaptation and Semi-Supervised Learning: an Information-Theoretic Analysis for Parametric Models: Main Results

-With condition 3 under Assumption~\ref{asp:para-trans}, we require that the true parameters $\theta^*_t$ are identifiable given sufficient unlabeled target data, where its distribution is a mixture distribution, i.e., $\sum_{y\in \mathcal{Y}} P_{\theta_Y}(y)P_{\theta_{X_{y}}}(X)$.
+With condition 3 under Assumption~\ref{asp:para-trans}, we require that the true parameters $\theta^*_t$ are identifiable given sufficient unlabelled target data, where its distribution is a mixture distribution, i.e., $\sum_{y\in \mathcal{Y}} P_{\theta_Y}(y)P_{\theta_{X_{y}}}(X)$.
 In general, this is a strong condition where the mixture distributions, such as the Bernoulli mixture, do not satisfy the assumption \citep{gyllenberg1994non} and the parameters within their support are \textbf{not} identifiable.
 But for certain types of families, the parameters are identifiable up to \emph{label swapping}, such as Gaussian \citep{teicher1963identifiability}, exponential families \citep{barndorff1965identifiability}, and many other finite continuous mixture distributions \citep{mclachlan2019finite}.
-Under label swapping, the posterior of the parameters approaches one of all permutations \citep{marin2005bayesian} and our result holds only up to the permutation.
-To solve such a problem, the methods proposed include the specification of parameterization constraints \citep{marin2005bayesian, mclachlan2019finite}, a relabeling algorithm \citep{stephens2000dealing}, and constraint clustering \citep{grun2009dealing}.
-Once the label swapping is addressed, most mixed distributions are identifiable \citep{titterington1985statistical, mclachlan2019finite} and our results hold as well.
-For illustration, we give a simple example of a categorical mixture distribution identifiable by adding structural constraints to the parameterization in Appendix~\ref{sec:example}.
+Under label swapping, the posterior of the parameters approaches one of all permutations \citep{marin2005bayesian} and our result holds only up to the permutation where we simply set $\theta^*$ to be the parameters for that permutation.
+To solve the label swapping problem, the methods proposed include the specification of parameterization constraints \citep{marin2005bayesian, mclachlan2019finite}, a relabelling algorithm \citep{stephens2000dealing}, and constraint clustering \citep{grun2009dealing}.
+Once the label swapping is addressed, the mixed distributions are identifiable \citep{titterington1985statistical, mclachlan2019finite} and our results hold for estimating the corresponding $\theta^*$ as well.
+For illustration, we give a simple example of a categorical mixture distribution identifiable by adding structural constraints to the parameterization in Section~\ref{sec:example}.
 We will now consider different distribution shift scenarios under anti-causal learning and derive the corresponding asymptotic estimation for the excess risk. \begin{theorem}[Excess Risk with Anti-causal Learning] In addition to Assumptions~\ref{asp:para-dist},~\ref{asp:para-trans} and~\ref{asp:proper-prior}, we also assume $Y \rightarrow X$ in both source and target domains.
-Let $\Theta_s$ and $\Theta_t$ be parameterised in (\ref{eq:para-anti-s}) and (\ref{eq:para-anti-t}).
+Let $\Theta_s$ and $\Theta_t$ be parameterized in (\ref{eq:para-anti-s}) and (\ref{eq:para-anti-t}).
 As $m \asymp n^p$ for some $p > 0$ and $n \rightarrow \infty$, the mixture strategy under log-loss yields: \begin{itemize} \item (General shift) If $P_S(Y) \neq P_{T}(Y)$, $P_S(X|Y) \neq P_{T}(X|Y)$,

 \item (Conditional shift) If $P_S(Y) = P_{T}(Y)$, $P_S(X|Y) \neq P_{T}(X|Y)$,

 \item (Target shift) If $P_S(Y) \neq P_{T}(Y)$, $P_S(X|Y) = P_{T}(X|Y)$,

 \item (SSL) If $P_S(Y) = P_{T}(Y)$, $P_S(X|Y) = P_{T}(X|Y)$,